Virtual 8086 mode: Overview

 The V86 monitor can also deny permission gently by emulating the failure of a requested operation—for example, it can make a disk drive always appear not ready when in fact it has not even checked the drive but simply will not permit the real-mode program to access it.
 Also, the V86 monitor can do things like map memory pages, intercept calls and interrupts, and preempt the real-mode program, allowing real-mode programs to be multitasked like protected-mode programs.
 By intercepting the hardware and software I/O of the real-mode program and tracking the state that the V86 program expects, it can allow multiple programs to share the same hardware without interfering with each other.
 (Note: For example, if one program writes to a display, then another program gets control and writes to the same display, and then the first program gets control back, it will try to use the display as if the second program had not changed it.
 The V86 monitor can intercept the display writes, keep track of the display state for each program, and switch the real display between them according to which program the user has selected to interact with presently.
 The V86 monitor emulates independent displays for each program using only one real display.)
 So V86 mode provides a way for real-mode programs designed for a single-tasking environment (like DOS (Note: DOS is mentioned because it was especially the extensive library of existing DOS programs that Intel had in mind when they designed V86 mode.)) to run concurrently in a multitasking environment.

-Virtual 86 can support 24-bit addressing, but this is not well documented.
-AMD Ryzen, as well as Intel Core since Rocket Lake, may lack 24-bit addressing of virtual 86 mode, make these processors difficult to run Windows 3.1 and Windows 9x in Hypervisor environment.